 This policy applies to all buildings and grounds, whether owned or leased by the College, and are occupied and utilized by faculty and staff.

 All faculty and staff are expected to comply with this policy.
 Department heads are charged with enforcement of this policy.

 There are no definitions for this policy at this time.

 Comfort levels related to the temperature in an office setting are often times a very subjective thing.
 Several options are available to employees and their supervisors who make the determination that occupying an office in excessive heat is detrimental to an employee's health or is just not conducive to effectively performing administrative tasks.

-All of the options below require written supervisory approval:
+All options below require supervisor approval:

-- Use of sick leave – In such cases where the employee believes that excessive heat is exacerbating a medical condition, that employee may use accrued sick leave to cover their absence.
-Medical documentation may be required per the union contract.
+- Use of sick leave — In such cases where the employee believes that excessive heat is exacerbating a medical condition, that employee may use accrued sick leave to cover their absence.
+Medical documentation may be required, per the union contract.

 - Use of other accrued leave — In cases where employees find the level of heat in offices to be beyond an acceptable level of comfort, the employee may use vacation or other accrued leave, except for sick leave, to cover their absences.

 There are no links for this policy at this time.